ibm-cloud-docs/overview/ai-assistant.md

 No matter where you are working in the {{site.data.keyword.cloud_notm}} console, the AI assistant is available to help with your questions about {{site.data.keyword.cloud_notm}} so that you can learn more about the platform or the services that you're using.

 You can start the AI assistant from the {{site.data.keyword.cloud_notm}} console header from the Help menu anytime that you want to ask a question, and it follows along with you in the console until you close it.
-With each question that you ask, reference citations from the {{site.data.keyword.cloud_notm}} docs are provided to ensure that you have access to additional information and the ability to verify responses.
+With each question that you ask, reference citations from the {{site.data.keyword.cloud_notm}} docs are provided.

 1. From the {{site.data.keyword.cloud_notm}} console menu bar, click the **Help** icon ![Help icon](../icons/help.svg "Help") > **AI assistant**.
 1. Ask questions about working in your account, working with products and offerings from the catalog, and more to help you stay productive in {{site.data.keyword.cloud_notm}}.
-1. You can use the supported product documentation references that are returned to have access to additional information and the ability to verify responses.
+1. Use the supported product documentation references that are returned to have access to additional information and the ability to verify responses.

 Content that is generated in the AI assistant might include mistakes or be incorrect.
 {: important}